 Togo: Urban Infrastructure Project

 Vietnam: Coastal Cities Sustainable Environment Project

-Integrated Waste Management and Remediation of Hazardous Waste Sites
+Management of Land-based Pollution and Remediation of Hazardous Waste Sites

 Recent analytical work conducted by the Bank, includes the identification of the types of industries contributing to land-based pollution in low- and- middle income countries and highlights knowledge and data gaps that have hindered a fuller understanding of this issue.
 For instance, the Bank has conducted risk-assessment and risk-management approaches and tools for identifying, prioritizing, and mitigating land-based pollution in LMICs and develop a framework for collecting samples and assess health impacts.
 The Bank’s analytical work on land-based pollution has also supported the creation and improvement of the global toxic site database.
 The database will increase understanding of drivers of chemical pollution and help officials make informed decisions.

 The Montenegro Industrial Waste Management and Cleanup Project is helping to remediate industrial waste disposal sites and ensure that hazardous waste from industries is disposed in compliance with Montenegrin and European Union legislation.
 The project supports strengthening of the regulatory framework and development of infrastructure to provide environmentally acceptable solutions for waste management.

 The China: Hunan Integrated Management of Agricultural Land Pollution Project is demonstrating a risk-based approach to manage heavy metal pollution in agricultural land.
 The project is also strengthening agricultural environmental monitoring and management and includes training activities tailored to the needs of government officials, environmental monitoring staff, and farmers.